abishekk92/goset/README.md

     func main() {
-        newSet := goset.NewSet() //Creates a new set newSet.Add("a", "b") //Adds a new element to the set newSet.Del("b") //Removes an element from the set newSet.IsMember("a") //Checks if 'a' is a member of the set }
+        newSet := goset.NewSet() //Creates a new set newSet.Add("a", "b") //Adds a new element to the set newSet.Remove("b") //Removes an element from the set newSet.IsMember("a") //Checks if 'a' is a member of the set }
 ```